beam-community/jsonapi/README.md

 3. Deserializing *incoming* body params requires you add the `JSONAPI.Deserializer` Plug to your API's pipeline.
-Note that the deserializer expects the same casing for your *outgoing* params as your *incoming* params
+Note that the deserializer expects the same casing for your *outgoing* params as your *incoming* params.

    Your pipeline in a Phoenix app might look something like this: